 Midweek, weekend and low season special offers are good value, and staff are friendly and helpful.

-*Recent developments include the addition of Brook Hall, which is effectively a separate 24-bedroom hotel used for weddings and events, allowing the original BrookLodge Hotel to operate as a dedicated food and spa hotel; the River Room at Brook Hall is a beautiful banqueting room for up to 200, with French windows, a patio and mezzanine bar.
+*Brook Hall, which is effectively a separate 24-bedroom hotel used for weddings and events, allows the original BrookLodge Hotel to operate as a dedicated food and spa hotel; the River Room at Brook Hall is a beautiful banqueting room for up to 200, with French windows, a patio and mezzanine bar.
 Brook Hall also has a separate swimming pool and gym, for the use of all guests.

 * The adjacent Macreddin Golf Club, a beautifully situated 18-hole par-72 championship course, was the first to be designed by Irish Ryder Cup hero Paul McGinley.